eyounx/RACOS/README.md

 con.TurnOnSequentialRacos();
 ```

-**latest python version of RACOS is in an on going project ZOO: https://github.com/eyounx/ZOO**
+**latest python version of RACOS is in an on going project ZOOpt: https://github.com/polixir/ZOOpt**

 The codes are released under the GNU GPL 2.0 license.
 For commercial purposes, please contact Dr. Yang Yu (yuy@nju.edu.cn) or Prof. Zhi-Hua Zhou (zhouzh@nju.edu.cn)